JohnMello is a writer, composer, musician, and author of books for children and adults.

 Wilde and Douglas were very much victims of their time, a time when anything unusual or out of the ordinary was often viewed with suspicion.
 But have things gotten any better?

 Apparently not.
-In his book In One Person author John Irving highlights changing attitudes to sexuality in the latter half of the 20th century, revealing how at times homosexuality has been more acceptable than at others.
-Recent controversy has also surrounded same-sex marriages in California, with the issue destined to be decided – at least in the short term – in the United States Supreme Court.
+In his book In One Person, author John Irving highlights changing attitudes to sexuality in the latter half of the 20th century, revealing how at times homosexuality has been more acceptable than at others.
+In the United States, recent controversy has also surrounded same-sex marriages.

 An article in the i newspaper by Jerome Taylor (April 4, 2013) relates how lesbians seeking asylum in the United Kingdom are treated by immigration officials and tribunal judges.
 Questions asked of asylum seekers, who claim their sexuality results in persecution in their own country, include the following: